mcosovic/JuliaGrid.jl/docs/src/tutorials/pmuStateEstimation.md

 ---

 Following that, we will introduce the `Measurement` type and incorporate a set of PMUs ``\mathcal{M} \equiv \bar{\mathcal{P}}`` into the graph ``\mathcal{G}``, that capture both bus voltage and branch current phasors.
 To construct the linear PMU state estimation model, we represent the vector of state variables, as well as phasor measurements, in the rectangular coordinate system.
-This process of adding measurement devices will be carried out in the [State Estimation Model](@ref PMUSEModelTutorials) section.
-Currently, we are only initializing the `Measurement` type:
+Thus, we initialize the `Measurement` type:
 ```@example PMUSETutorial
 device = measurement()
 nothing # hide